sungjunv/thread-safe-counter/README.md

 # thread-safe-counter

- mutex is faster than semaphore because mutex only access 1 thread, but semaphore can access the number of the semaphore variables.
+  I compared mutex and semaphore. mutex only access 1 thread however semaphore can access the number of the semaphore variables. so mutex is faster than semaphore.